davidsilveiro/TweetSploit/README.md

 # TweetSploit - Marketing Suite
-Tweetsploit allows for a nice and simple framework, making use of the twitter API and Twython.
+Tweetsploit allows for a nice and simple framework, making use of the twitter API and Twython, into a twitter marketing suite.

 More to come, enjoy for now ^_^!